aidos-lab/Topo_LLM_public/README.md

 #### Create plots comparing local dimensions and task performance for the ERC models

-TODO: Explain how to create the plots comparing local dimensions and task performance for the ERC models.
+- You first need to parse the model task performance results from the log files using the script `topollm/task_performance_analysis/erc_models/parse_EmoLoop_ContextBERT_ERToD_logfile.py`.
+- Once all data is available, you can run the script `topollm/experiments/local_dimensions_detect_overfitting/create_plots.sh`.

 ### Run tests